The Student Teaching Experience

 Student Teachers (Applications are now closed)

-(applications due by February 17th for Fall 2017 placement)
+(applications are now closed for Fall 2017 placement)

 Please refer to the Career Services website for additional examples of resumes and cover letters.
 These materials will be shared with your cooperating teacher.